QuickBooks Blog

 An illustration of the alternatives to a bridge loan, including invoice factoring and business lines of credit.

-Alternative business funding options to bridge loans for short-term immediate funds include:
+Here are alternative business funding options to bridge loans for short-term financing:

 • Merchant cash advances provide a lump sum of immediate funds in exchange for a percentage of future credit card sales, making it a quick and accessible option for short-term funding.

-• Invoice factoring involves selling accounts receivables at a discount to a third party in exchange for immediate cash.
-Invoice financing works for businesses with large amounts of outstanding invoices.
+• Invoice factoring involves selling accounts receivable to a third party at a discount in exchange for immediate cash.
+Invoice financing works best for businesses with a significant amount of outstanding invoices.

 • Business lines of credit provide a revolving credit line for immediate funding needs, with the flexibility to repay and borrow as needed.